PeterEJensen/AdaptNews/README.md

 # AdaptNews

-Small project done for Adapt.
+Small project using Newsapi.
 Purpose of the project is to show different libraries and MVVM architecture in kotlin

 ## Getting Started